JBajracharya/jbajracharya.github.io/learning-journal/design-CSS.md

 `example: rgb(100, 80, 120)`

 **Hex codes:** Six-digit codes that represent the amount of red, green and blue preceded by a **#** symbol.
-In the example below, 66 hexadecimal code represents 102 red numeric value, cd represents 205 green numeric value and aa represents 170 numeric value
+In the example below, '66' hexadecimal code represents 102 red numeric value, 'cd' represents 205 green numeric value and 'aa' represents 170 numeric value

 `example: #66cdaa`

 **Color Names:** There are 147 predefined color names that are recognized by browser.
-This method is used less because of limited color pallete and harder to remember color names.
+This method is used less because of limited color palette and harder to remember color names.

 `example: DarkCyan`

 #### Opacity
 CSS 3 allows to specify opacity within a selected color.
 The opacity value range from 0.0 to 1.0.
-In the example, letter a represents opacity and it's value is set to 0.4 which is 40% opacity
+In the example below, letter 'a' represents opacity and it's value is set to 0.4 which is 40% opacity.

 `example: rgba(100, 80, 55, 0.4)`